rancher/docs/content/rancher/v2.x/en/installation/air-gap-high-availability/install-rancher/_index.md

 Based on the choice your made in [B. Choose your SSL Configuration](#b-optional-install-cert-manager), complete one of the procedures below.

-In this section you will configure your cert manager and private registry in the Rancher template.
 The [System Charts](https://github.com/rancher/system-charts) repository contains all the catalog items required for features such as monitoring, logging, alerting and global DNS.

-As of Rancher v2.3.0, a local copy of `system-charts` has been packaged into the `rancher/rancher` container.
+- As of Rancher v2.3.0, a local copy of `system-charts` has been packaged into the `rancher/rancher` container.
 To be able to use these features in an air gap install, you will need to run the Rancher install command with an extra environment variable, `CATTLE_SYSTEM_CATALOG=bundled`, which tells Rancher to use the local copy of the charts instead of attempting to fetch them from GitHub.
+- For Rancher prior to v2.3.0, you will need to mirror the `system-charts` repository to a location in your network that Rancher can reach.
+Then, after Rancher is installed, you will need to configure Rancher to use that repository.
+For details, refer to the documentation on [setting up the system charts for Rancher prior to v2.3.0.]({{<baseurl>}}/rancher/v2.x/en/installation/options/local-system-charts/#setting-up-system-charts-for-rancher-prior-to-v2-3-0)

 {{% accordion id="self-signed" label="Option A: Default Self-Signed Certificate" %}}